octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 # Google Cloud - App Engine (Flex / Go) - Lab

+This lab is part of the foundations trainings in place at [OCTO Technology Australia](http://careers.octo.com.au/).

 ## Overview of this lab

 In this quick lab, we will play with gcloud App Engine.